-All of our tutoring appointments are designed to accommodate small groups of up to 3 students.
+All of our tutoring appointments are designed to accommodate small groups (2-4 students).
 Small groups consist of students enrolled in the same course and sections taught by the same professor.
 If there are no other students who select the same tutoring time from your course section, you may end up working with one of our tutors 1:1 for a period of time.

 All students are expected to attend 1 hour of tutoring per week, (and you can request tutoring in up to two courses.
 Since this is a free service, we only ask that you commit to attending each week.

 Where can I request assistance?